List of The King of Fighters characters: Goenitz

-Goenitz (ゲーニッツ, Gēnittsu) is one of the Four Heavenly Kings of Orochi, with the power to command the element of wind.
-Goenitz has a very polite personality which is reflected in his winning poses and his elegant, somewhat flowery speech.
-Even though influenced by Orochi, he sports the same messianistic attitude that aspires to bring about "salvation" expected from people of religious occupations.
-During the 1996 tournament, Goenitz discovers that Chizuru Kagura plans to gather warriors to seal the Orochi and heads there to stop her.
-In addition to this, Goenitz is the one who took Rugal's right eye, who in turn Rugal took Heidern's own right eye.
-Depending on the playable characters, Goenitz is either killed by Iori Yagami and Kyo Kusanagi, sealed by Chizuru, or commits suicide at the end of KOF '96.
+Goenitz (ゲーニッツ, Gēnittsu) is one of the Four Heavenly Kings of the demon Orochi, with the power to command the element of wind.
+Goenitz has a very polite personality, reflected in his victory poses and his elegant, somewhat flowery speech.
+Influenced by Orochi, he sports the messianic attitude that aspires to bring about "salvation" expected from people of religious occupations.
+During the 1996 tournament, Goenitz discovers that the host Chizuru Kagura plans to gather warriors to seal Orochi and heads to the tournament to stop her.
+Also, Goenitz is the one who took the villain Rugal Bernstein's right eye in an attempt to grant him the power of Orochi and make him a vessel of his lord.
+However, Rugal dies after fighting Kyo Kusanagi in The King of Fighters '95, leading Goenitz to target the winner.
+Following his defeat, Goenitz passes away and his body disappears in a tornado.
+If the player forms the "Sacred Treasures Team," Goenitz is incinerated by Iori Yagami and Kyo Kusanagi.
+If Goenitz is chosen by the player, Goenitz is defeated by Chizuru's late sister, Maki, who put a spell on him before her death.